RaymondSHANG/RaymondSHANG.github.io/_posts/2025-04-18-5dgai-agentic-supply-chain-acharya.md

 ![Supply Chain Acharya (clarification required) Demo](/img/in-post/demo_supplyChain2.png)

-### Next Step: Scaling to Reality
+### Scaling to Reality

-1. Proof of Concept Validation
+1.  **Proof of Concept Validation**

-This PoC successfully showcases the potential of GenAI tools such as function calling and LangGraph in enabling advanced analysis within the Supply Chain Digital Twin Data Warehouse.
+    This project successfully showcases the potential of GenAI tools such as function calling and LangGraph in enabling advanced analysis within the Supply Chain Digital Twin Data Warehouse.

-2. Path to Production
+2.  **Path to Production**

     With real-time integration and refined prompt engineering, the Supply Chain Acharya can evolve into a powerful autonomous system that supports key business functions:

-- - Retail Decision Support: Empower strategic decision-making through dynamic, AI-driven insights.
+    * Retail Decision Support: Empower strategic decision-making through dynamic, AI-driven insights.
-- - Forecast Tuning: Enhance demand forecasting accuracy by continuously learning from real-time data patterns.
-- - Root Cause Analysis: Accelerate issue detection and resolution across the supply chain through intelligent diagnostics.
+    * Root Cause Analysis: Accelerate issue detection and resolution across the supply chain through intelligent diagnostics.
-- - Autonomous Agent: Lay the foundation for self-operating supply chain modules that adapt and act based on contextual signals.
+    * Autonomous Agent: Lay the foundation for self-operating supply chain modules that adapt and act based on contextual signals.

+###   Limitations

+While GenAI holds immense potential for supply chain management, there are also limitations to consider:

+* **Data Dependency**: GenAI models heavily rely on the quality and quantity of data.
+Inaccurate, incomplete, or biased data can lead to unreliable results.
+* **Over-reliance**: Over-reliance on GenAI systems without human oversight can lead to errors or unintended consequences, especially in complex or dynamic situations.
+* **Security Risks**: GenAI systems can be vulnerable to adversarial attacks, where malicious actors manipulate input data to cause the model to make incorrect predictions or take undesirable actions.
+* **Lack of Standardization**: The field of GenAI is rapidly evolving, and there is a lack of standardization in terms of tools, techniques, and best practices.
+We do not have a standard question/answer datasets for us to verify the robustness and accuracy of our agent.
+All test and evaluations were done mannually.

 ### ✍️ Authors